Middle East And Africa Magnetic Resonance Imaging (MRI) Market Size and Share

 Middle East And Africa Magnetic Resonance Imaging (MRI) Market Analysis by Mordor Intelligence

-The Middle East and Africa MRI market size reached USD 405.34 million in 2025 and is projected to expand to USD 523.51 million by 2030, reflecting a 5.25% CAGR.
+The Middle East and Africa MRI market size in 2026 is estimated at USD 426.33 million, growing from 2025 value of USD 405.34 million with 2031 projections showing USD 548.8 million, growing at 5.18% CAGR over 2026-2031.
 Rising chronic-disease incidence, government-funded screening mandates, and a pivot toward precision diagnostics anchor the growth trajectory.
 Large sovereign wealth funds in Saudi Arabia, the UAE, and Qatar are deploying multi-billion-dollar capital programs that bundle high-field scanners with AI-ready digital platforms, while portable low-field solutions widen access in resource-constrained settings.
 Vendor competition has shifted from raw magnet performance to workflow automation, helium-saving sustainability, and service contracting flexibility.
 Hospitals remain the primary buyers, yet independent imaging centers are expanding faster as systems decentralize care delivery and pursue higher scanner utilization efficiency.

 Key Report Takeaways